xiaoyanyuvt/RMemTest/README.md

 8M allocation between the last two memory check is due to the vector allocation.

 However, no decrease of memory is observed though the R related method calling (i.e. testRMem())is done.

+The test is conducted on Redhat Enterprise Linux server 7.9 with R 4.0.4